Where science and compassion cure

 Cats, especially those hospitalized for more than a day or two, need stimulation and recreation to maintain their mental health.
 This is often referred to as “environmental enrichment” or “environmental enhancements.”
 Examples include an environment with perches, hiding boxes, beds, and toys, as well as “safe” places to sleep, eat, and use the litter box.
 Daily positive interaction with their human caretakers also benefits hospitalized cats.
 Spending a few minutes each day petting, brushing, and playing with the cats, as well as speaking to them in a soft, calming voice, provides comfort to the cats.

 At Hypurrcat, we know that cats do much better during their hospitalization when boarded in large condos and provided with live entertainment.
-Each of our cat condos has a separate bathroom (with litter box), a perch that allows the cat to get above the action, a hiding box, as well as their own bed and toys.
-Our Hypurrcat treatment facilities are strictly “For Cats Only!”
-We have no dogs barking in the background; the cats hear only soft music played throughout the day.
-To help keep cats entertained during their stay at Hypurrcat, we offer a wide selection of cat videos that are shown on a widescreen TV within the treatment room.
-Furthermore, we feature live entertainment.
+Each of our cat condos (dimensions, 3.5 feet x 2.5 feet) has a separate bathroom (with litter box), 2 perches that allow the cat to get above the action, a hiding box, as well as their own bed and toys.

 At our NYC Hypurrcat facility, the cats enjoy 40 x 27 x 25 inch condos and a great window view of the back courtyard where we have multiple bird feeders set up.
 The cats can observe the birds (and squirrels) feeding just a few yards away.